-- Abramo Bertucco, started in 2008, in progress. - Vito Sasso, started in 2007, in progress. - Michele Tocchet, started in 2007, in progress. - Fionntan Roukema, started in 2007, in progress. - Maria Antonietta Pascali, Matveev complexity and coverings of (Seifert) 3-manifolds, started in 2006, in progress. - Roberto Frigerio, Hyperbolic 3-manifolds with geodesic boundary, started in 2001 and defended in March 2005. - Gennaro Amendola, Minimal spines and skeleta of non-orientable 3-manifolds and bricks, started in 2000 and defended in January 2004. - Stefano Francaviglia, Hyperbolicity equations for cusped 3-manifolds and volumerigidity of representations, started in 1999 and defended in May 2004. - Bruno Martelli, Decomposition into bricks and complexity of 3-manifolds, started in 2000 and defended in February 2002.
+- Cristina Pagliantini, started in 2009, in progress. - Abramo Bertucco, started in 2008, in progress. - Vito Sasso, started in 2007, in progress. - Michele Tocchet, started in 2007, in progress. - Fionntan Roukema, started in 2007, in progress. - Maria Antonietta Pascali, Branched covers between surfaces, started in 2006 and defended in February 2010. - Roberto Frigerio, Hyperbolic 3-manifolds with geodesic boundary, started in 2001 and defended in March 2005. - Gennaro Amendola, Minimal spines and skeleta of non-orientable 3-manifolds and bricks, started in 2000 and defended in January 2004. - Stefano Francaviglia, Hyperbolicity equations for cusped 3-manifolds and volume-rigidity of representations, started in 1999 and defended in May 2004. - Bruno Martelli, Decomposition into bricks and complexity of 3-manifolds, started in 2000 and defended in February 2002.